doherty100/azuresandbox/terraform-azurerm-vnet-hub/README.md

 * Run `terraform init` and note the version of the azurerm provider installed.
 * Run `terraform validate` to check the syntax of the configuration.
 * Run `terraform apply` to apply the configuration.
-* Run `terraform output` to view the output variables from the *terraform.tfstate* file.
-* Run `terraform destroy` to test de-provisioning.
-* Run `terraform apply` again to apply the configuration.

 ## Resource index